Breakout stocks to buy or sell: Sumeet Bagadia recommends 5 shares to buy today

-Breakout stocks to buy or sell: Following a sell-off in the global markets on renewed US recession fear, the Indian stock market snapped its five-day winning steak on Friday.
-The Nifty 50 index crashed 311 points and closed at 24,699.
-The BSE Sensex tanked 885 points and ended at 80,981, whereas the Bank Nifty index corrected 226 points and finished at 51,337.
+Breakout stocks to buy or sell: Following the bloodbath in the global markets, the Indian stock market crashed heavily on Monday.
+The Nifty 50 index tanked 667 points and closed at 24,049.
+The BSE Sensex crashed 2,222 points and finished at 78,759.
+The Bank Nifty index nosedived 1,294 points and closed at 50,056.
+The small-cap index crashed 4.21 percent, while the mid-cap index bled 3.60 percent.

-Sumeet Bagadia, Executive Director at Choice Broking, believes that global markets may continue to reel under the selling pressure after sharp selling on Wall Street on Friday.
-Bagadia advised investors to remain vigilant about the critical levels as the Indian stock market is expected to remain highly volatile when it opens on Monday.
-Bagadia said that the Nifty today has crucial support placed at 24,400, and one can expect a bounce back if this support remains sacrosanct.
-If the 50-stock index breaches below this support decisively, then Dalal Street sentiment may become weak.
+Sumeet Bagadia, Executive Director at Choice Broking, believes the Indian stock market mood has weakened after a massive Japanese and South Korean sell-off.
+The Choice Broking expert said that the Nifty 50 index has crucial support in the 23,750 to 23,700 range and advised a stock-specific approach until Dalal Street sentiment remains weak.
+Bagadia suggested investors look at breakout stocks for intraday trading, as some stocks have shown breakouts on chart patterns despite heavy selling on Tuesday.

 Get Quick Cash in Minutes!